flatironinstitute/sciware/12_Functions/main.md

 Q: how best do this?

-This catches an amazing amount of coding mistakes.

 <div class="fragment">
-Add an optional arg:
 <pre><code class="python hljs">
 def rootfind1d(f, dfdx, x0, tol=1e-9):
     """Find a nearby root of a 1D scalar function.